Pete (Red Dwarf): Part Two

 Meanwhile, Kochanski finds out Kryten made a penis to get out of being classified as a woman.
 But his penis, Archie, had run away.
 Eventually, they find out Archie had ended up in the Cat's pocket and woke up, trying to burst out of his Canary uniform.

 Rimmer and Lister are back in Hollister's office.
 He tells them to recover the Time Wand.
 But before they leave, the effects of being beaten up by Baxter and Kill Crazy catch up with them, and they are beaten out of the office.

 It turns out Kill Crazy and Baxter, unable to use the Time Wand, had turned themselves into gorillas.
 They recover the Time Wand and bring back Birdman and evolve Pete back into a sparrow.
 Rimmer tells Lister to destroy the Time Wand and he does.
 Walking back, they notice a dinosaur egg, leading Rimmer to tell Lister to repair the Time Wand.
 After they fail to that, two legs break out of the egg's shell.
 The egg runs into a lift up to a floor Hollister's in.
 When the lift returns, the egg is broken.
 Hollister, enjoying a massage, is licked by the dinosaur who then roars.

 For the sixth time, Rimmer and Lister are back in Hollister's office.
 He is so traumatised that he can only communicate with paper with writing on it.
 Rimmer and Lister appear to be given a year in the Hole, but as they leave, Hollister reveals that the isolation is for him.
 The episode ends with Hollister showing them a piece of paper with "See ya in twelve months" written on it.

 Production

 Originally titled "Captain's Office", the episode was re-written as a two parter.
 Cut scenes from "Cassandra" were included in the episode.

 The Pete dinosaur was created using computer generated software similar to the ones in Jurassic Park.
 The CG Pete dinosaur was combined with interactive animatronic parts; a huge foot and head were produced for close up shots.

 Some scenes had to be cut from the final episode, which included a fight sequence between the Pete dinosaur and Kryten.
 Another scene cut was Rimmer's attempt to compose an ode to the Captain.

 Mac McDonald appeared as Captain Hollister, Graham McTavish played Governor Ackerman, Andrew Alston played Canary Mex, Holly Earl as Young Kochanski, Perri Michael as Young Cat, Ricky Grover played Baxter, Shend played Warden Knot, Ian Masters appeared as Birdman, and Jake Wood as Kill Crazy.

+Reviews

+Sophie Davis of CultBox said in 2018 that "Red Dwarf continues to feel less and less like itself in 'Pete: Part I'", and "'Pete: Part II' is frequently named as Red Dwarf's worst episode of all time, and for good reason.
+It's all very puerile and not particularly funny".
+Tom Salinsky wrote in his 2025 book that he second part "is very feeble, disjointed, uninspiring stuff for the most part."